KxSystems/docs/docs/wp/symfiles.md

 modifying a historical database (HDB) should be followed to ensure that this file does not become corrupt or bloated.

-In this whitepaper, we discuss what the sym file is, suggestions for table setup, the maintenance of the sym file and safety measures that can be taken to protect the sym file.
+In this white paper, we discuss what the sym file is, suggestions for table setup, the maintenance of the sym file and safety measures that can be taken to protect the sym file.